Basis of consolidation

 Leasing payments are analysed between capital and interest components so that the interest element is charged to the income statement over the period of the lease at a constant periodic rate of interest on the remaining balance of the liability outstanding.

-Depreciation on assets held under finance leases is charged to the income statement, and depreciated over the shorter of the lease term and its useful life.
+Depreciation on assets held under finance leases is charged to the income statement.

 All other leases are treated as operating leases with annual rentals charged to the income statement, net of any incentives granted to the lessee, over the term of the lease.